Perth-Artifactory/training/lasers/operation_checklist.md

    * Open the menu by pressing the `Z/U` button.
    * Navigate to the menu item `TODO`, it will be the last option in the first column.
    * Place your hand over the emergency stop button.
 In the event that the z probe fails to register during the next step the only thing preventing damage to the machine is your reaction time pressing the emergency stop button.
    * Press the `TODO` button.
 The bed will rise until the sensor on the Z probe is depressed.
-It will then lower the bed a preconfigured amount.
+It will then lower the bed a pre-configured amount.
    * Repeat this process when changing the thickness of the material you're cutting or when you significantly reposition your material on the bed.
  * **Check the temperature on the chiller**.
 There is a display on the front of the chiller.
 It is safe to operate when the chiller is displaying 25.5C or lower.
 If the temperature is above this limit wait a few minutes and check again.
  * **Familiarise yourself with the location of your fire suppression equipment**.
-Identify your closest spray bottle, fire blanket, and fire exstinguisher.
+Identify your closest spray bottle, fire blanket, and fire extinguisher.
  * **Check the air assist**.
 Put your hand under the head to confirm that the air is flowing correctly through the head and not through a hole in the air line.
  * **Close the lid**
  * **Cut/Engrave your design**.
 Press `TODO` and your laser job will begin.
 You must actively supervise the laser cutting for the duration of your job.
 If need be the laser can be interrupted in several ways: